Driven by Technology

 Digital Retinal Imaging & OCT Scans Used By Dr. Hamdan

-Our North West Edmonton optometrist uses cutting-edge digital imaging technology to assess your eyes.
+Our West Edmonton optometrist uses cutting-edge digital imaging technology to assess your eyes.
 Many eye diseases, if detected at an early stage, can be treated successfully without total loss of vision.
 Your retinal Images will be stored electronically.
 This gives the eye doctor a permanent record of the condition and state of your retina.

-This is very important in assisting our eye doctor in North West Edmonton to detect and measure any changes to your retina each time you get your eyes examined, as many eye conditions, such as glaucoma, diabetic retinopathy and macular degeneration are diagnosed by detecting changes over time.
+This is very important in assisting our eye doctor in West Edmonton to detect and measure any changes to your retina each time you get your eyes examined, as many eye conditions, such as glaucoma, diabetic retinopathy and macular degeneration are diagnosed by detecting changes over time.

 The advantages of digital imaging include: